More Than Half Of Democratic Voters Have No Idea Who They’ll Vote For, New Poll Finds, Showing Wide-Open Race

 — Claude Taylor (@TrueFactsStated) April 28, 2019

 The poll used a somewhat different method than many other polls.
 Rather than listing candidates, pollsters simply asked an open-ended question about a voter’s preference.
-The results showed Biden pulling in just 13 percent support, with only nine percent naming Sanders as their first choice, according to The Post.
+The results showed Biden pulling in just 13 percent support, with only 9 percent naming Sanders as their first choice, according to The Washington Post.

-Buttigieg was named by five percent of respondents, while Harris and Warren picked up four percent each.
+Buttigieg was named by 5 percent of respondents, while Harris and Warren picked up 4 percent each.

 By refraining from giving respondents a list of candidates, the poll produced significantly different results from conventional polls.
-In an Ipsos/Reuters poll released just two days before the Post/ABC poll, Biden scored 24 percent, Sanders 15 percent, and Harris with six percent — tied with former Texas congressional rep Beto O’Rourke.
+In an Ipsos/Reuters poll released just two days before the Washington Post/ABC poll, Biden scored 24 percent, Sanders 15 percent, and Harris had 6 percent — tied with former Texas congressional rep Beto O’Rourke.

 Even when presented with a list of candidates, however, 21 percent of the potential Democratic primary voters in the Ipsos/Reuters poll said that they “don’t know” who will get their votes.